 What is great about these user groups is that you can use them to give additional permissions to standard user accounts.

 For example, if you create a user account that is a member of Users but not Administrators, that user cannot connect remotely to the computer.
 If you make that user account a member of Remote Desktop Users, it will be able to connect remotely.
 This principle applies for all user groups.
 Add a user account as a member and it will receive both the permissions and restrictions of that group.

 If you look at all the user groups listed above, you will notice that the user accounts defined as administrators are not listed as members in most of them.
 This is because they have permissions to do everything on a computer and they don't need to be part of a special group to inherit its permissions.

 Warning: Do Not Mess with the Standard Windows User Accounts and Groups

-Some people might feel the urge to delete some of the standard user accounts and groups.
+You may feel the urge to delete some of the standard user accounts and groups existing in Windows.
 If you try to do this, you will be warned by Windows that this causes problems.
 For example, this is what you see when you try to delete the Administrator account.

 To get a taste of what happens when you remove the user accounts created by Windows, I deleted the HomeGroupUser$ user.
 As I suspected, the Homegroup feature stopped working.